 The initial washes are laid in using the light, warm tones of Yellow Ochre and Scarlet Lake.
 Aquabord is the perfect surface that allows the colors to flow and mingle.
 There’s no reason to worry about hard edges or mistaken flows.
 One of the great advantages of Aquabord is that it allows the painter to make changes and corrections in the painting as it evolves.

 After the first layer has dried, more color is glazed on, stacking and creating values and putting the blue underpainting on the shaded flowers.
 A flow of shadow colors is washed on the wall, applied much like a pour, allowing the colors to run diagonally to the bottom right corner.
 Shutter detail is begun.

-The architectural element of the building is lifted off with the #12 Vernon Shader brush (http://stores.thegalleryatroundtop.com/art-supplies/).
+The architectural element of the building is lifted off with a shader paint brush.
 Additional tonal glazing and color development can be done after the lifting is done.
 Use a natural bristle brush for glazing.
-A natural bristle brush will not drag on the surface as much as a synthetic which tends to lift color more readily.
+A natural bristle brush will not drag on the surface as much as a synthetic, which tends to lift color more readily.

 The shutters are developed using yellows and violets to create the shadows.
-The highlighted areas are lifted off.
-The weathered texture of the wood is lifted off with the Vernon Shader.
+The highlighted areas are lifted off and the weathered texture of the wood is lifted off with the a shader paint brush.